michael-milette/moodle-filter_filtercodes/README.md

 * {department} : Display the name of the department from the user's profile.
 * {userpictureurl X} : Display the user's profile picture URL.
 X indicates the size and can be **sm** (small), **md** (medium) or **lg** (large).
 If the user does not have a profile picture or is logged out, the default faceless profile photo URL will be shown instead.
 * {userpictureimg X} : Generates an <img> html tag containing the user's profile picture.
 X indicates the size and can be **sm** (small), **md** (medium) or **lg** (large).
 If the user does not have profile picture or is logged out, the default faceless profile photo will be used instead.
-* {profile_field_shortname} : Display's custom profile field.
-Replace "shortname" with the shortname of a custom profile field all in lowercase.
-NOTE: Will not display if custom profile field's settings are set to **Not Visible**.
+* {profile_field_shortname} : Display's custom user profile field.
+Replace "shortname" with the shortname of a custom user profile field all in lowercase.
+NOTE: Will not display if the custom user profile field's settings are set to **Not Visible**.
 * {profilefullname}: Similar to {fullname} except that it displays a profile owner's name when placed on the Profile page.
 * {firstaccessdate dateTimeFormat} : Date that the user first accessd the site.
 For information on the optional dateTimeFormat format, see Supported dateTimeFormats Formats in the [FAQ](#faq) section of this documentation.